sherpa/sherpa/docs/developer/index.rst

 Filtering of a :py:class:`~sherpa.astro.data.DataPHA` object has four complications compared to :py:class:`~sherpa.data.Data1D` objects:

-* the independent axis can be referred to in channel units (normally 1 to the maximum number of channels), energy units (e.g. 0.5 to 7 keV), or wavelength units (e.g. 20 to 22 Angstroms);
+1. the independent axis can be referred to in channel units (normally 1 to the maximum number of channels), energy units (e.g. 0.5 to 7 keV), or wavelength units (e.g. 20 to 22 Angstroms);

-* each channel has a width of 1, so channel filters - which are generally going to be integer values - map exactly, but each channel has a finite width in the derived units (that is, energy or wavelength) so multiple values will map to the same channel;
+2. each channel has a width of 1, so channel filters - which are generally going to be integer values - map exactly, but each channel has a finite width in the derived units (that is, energy or wavelength) so multiple values will map to the same channel (e.g. a channel may map to the energy range of 0.4 to 0.5 keV, so any value
+   >= 0.4 and < 0.5 will map to it);

-* the data can be dynamically grouped via the :py:attr:`~sherpa.astro.data.DataPHA.grouping` attribute, normally set by methods like :py:meth:`~sherpa.astro.data.DataPHA.group_counts` and controlled by the :py:meth:`~sherpa.astro.data.DataPHA.group` method, which means that the desired filter, when mapped to channel units, is likely to end up partially overlapping the first and last groups, which means that ``notice(a, b)`` and ``ignore(None, a); ignore(b, None)`` are not guaranteed to select the same range;
+3. the data can be dynamically grouped via the :py:attr:`~sherpa.astro.data.DataPHA.grouping` attribute, normally set by methods like :py:meth:`~sherpa.astro.data.DataPHA.group_counts` and controlled by the :py:meth:`~sherpa.astro.data.DataPHA.group` method, which means that the desired filter, when mapped to channel units, is likely to end up partially overlapping the first and last groups, which means that ``notice(a, b)`` and ``ignore(None, a); ignore(b, None)`` are not guaranteed to select the same range;

-* and there is the concept of the :py:attr:`~sherpa.astro.data.DataPHA.quality` array, which defines whether channels should either always be, or can temporarily be, ignored.
+4. and there is the concept of the :py:attr:`~sherpa.astro.data.DataPHA.quality` array, which defines whether channels should either always be, or can temporarily be, ignored.

 This means that a :py:meth:`~sherpa.astro.data.DataPHA.notice` or :py:meth:`~sherpa.astro.data.DataPHA.ignore` call has to convert from